toraidl/hyperos_port/README_en-US.md

 - When unlocking device, the screen may flicker , Enabling "Disable HW overlays" in Developer options may help.

 ## Description
-- All the above testing is based on Xiaomi 10/10Pro/10 Ultra official MIUI 14 version. for V-AB devices, tester needed.
+- All the above testing is based on Xiaomi 10/10Pro/10 Ultra official/xiaomi.eu MIUI 14 version. for V-AB devices, tester needed.

 ## How to use
 - On WSL、ubuntu、deepin and other Linux